minima52/digital-garden/_pages/thoughts.md

 <b>THOUGHTS</b>

-<h2>A full list of all my thoughts that are still in its infancy stage ranging from streams of consciousness to half-baked thoughts.</h2>
+<p>A full list of all my thoughts that are still in its infancy stage ranging from streams of consciousness to half-baked thoughts.</p>

 <p>All notes in this collection are connected through bi-directional links.</p>